LocalAtBrown/article-rec-db/README.md

 ### Run Code Format and Linting

-To manually run isort, black, and flake8 all in one go, simply run `poe format` or `pre-commit run --all-files`.
-Explore the `pre-commit` docs (linked above) to see more options.
+`pre-commit run --all-files` runs isort, black, and flake8 all in one go, and is also run on every commit.

+`poe format` does what `pre-commit run --all-files` does and also formats the Terraform code.

 ### Run Static Type Checking